Uparichara Vasu

+Etymology

+He was originally named Vasu.
+He received the title of Uparichara after Indra, pleased with him, granted him a Vimana (flying chariot).
+This chariot enabled him to wander (chara) above (upari) all mortals.

 Legend

 Puranas

 The Skanda Purana and the Vayu Purana state that Uparichara Vasu is a king so pious that he is able to ride his chariot across the sky.
 When there is a dispute that arises between the devas and the sages about the interpretation of the term 'Aja' in a Vedic injunction that prescribed for a sacrificial offering, they decide to go to Uparichara Vasu for arbitration.
 The sages state that such a sacrifice must be performed using grains, and the devas insist that such a sacrifice must be performed using animals such as goats.
 The king rules in favour of the devas.
 The sages, angry that the king had advocated against ahimsa, cursed him to fall towards the netherworld.
 He is saved by Garuda upon the instruction of Vishnu, who brings him to Svarga.
-The Skanda Purana states that the king is punished because he once sees s mind-born daughter of the Pitrs named Acchoda, and an apsara named Adrika.
+The Skanda Purana states that the king is punished because he once sees a mind-born daughter of the Pitrs named Acchoda, and an apsara named Adrika.
 Because they regard each other as father and daughter, they are cursed by the Pitrs to be born on earth.